yuki-kimoto/gitprep/README.md

 ## FAQ

-## I can't install Gitprep into CentOS
+## I can't install Gitprep on CentOS

 After CentOS 6, some perl core modules are not installed by default.
 You can install Perl core modules by the following command.